 The Lost Art of Apache Benchmarking

-I love quick references and that’s where we are going to start.
+I appreciate quick references and that’s where we are going to start.
+Link to Docs.

 n = requests (count)

 H = headers

 What’s Apache Benchmarking?
 Why do I need it?

 Apache benchmarking is a tool for developers to quickly measure response times at scale.
 If you’re maintaining an API, this can help you scientifically evaluate tradeoffs at lightning speed, and power your decisions with significant sample sizes.